mattmaynes2/aria/reports/research/05-ComputingDevices.md

 5.1 Background
 --------------

-Computing devices are any electronic device that can be used to process data and send it over a smart home network.
+A computing devices is any electronic device that can be used to process data and send it over a smart home network.
 Computing devices include computers, micro-controllers and other embedded devices.
 Computing devices that are being examined all offer control of external hardware interfaces.
 This report examines computing devices that can be used for prototyping